Of retinol, ruses and root veggies: The fantastic tale of carrots

 So, can carrots help your visual acuity?
-No. But that doesn't mean carrots have absolutely no role in eye health.
+Not necessarily your visual acuity.
+But that doesn't mean carrots have absolutely no role in eye health.
 It comes down to vitamin A. This group of fat-soluble retinoids, including retinol, retinal and retinyl esters, is critical for vision.
 In addition to supporting a healthy cornea and conjunctival membranes, vitamin A is essential for rhodopsin.
 This crucial light-sensitive protein converts light into electrical signals.

 However, there's a distinction to be made when it comes to vitamin A, says Susan Summerton, O.D., a certified nutrition specialist with the Ocular Nutrition Society, and that's between preformed vitamin A and beta carotene.